-I wanted to look today at the 3 main wardrobe decluttering mistakes that I found I was constantly running into on my latest sort through of my own clothes – so that you can avoid a similar trap and get the sorting done much more easily.
+I wanted to share with you the 4 main wardrobe decluttering mistakes that I found I was constantly running into on my latest sort through of my own clothes, so that you can avoid a similar trap and get the sorting done much more easily.

 After all, when you declutter your wardrobe, if you can identify what stumbling blocks you may have right up front then you are much more in control of the whole process, and this alone can be enough to get you making better decisions.